Waste Management, Inc.: Environmental policy and record

 Waste Management's operations consist of environmental protection, groundwater protection, environmental engineering, and air and gas management.
 Waste Management currently operates ten full-scale waste treatment landfill projects in the U.S. and Canada.
 As a member of the Chicago Climate Exchange (CCX), Waste Management made a commitment during the pilot phase to reduce its greenhouse gas emissions by four percent below the average of its 1998–2001 baseline by 2006.
 They have also replaced nearly 500 diesel-fueled trucks with vehicles that run on 100 percent natural gas.
 These new garbage and recycling trucks comprise one of the nation's largest fleets of heavy-duty trucks powered exclusively by natural gas.

 In November 2009, at Waste Management's Altamont Landfill, a new plant began producing 13,000 gallons a day of LNG fuel from methane gas from the landfill that had fueled an electric power plant since 1969.
 Waste Management has said that the plant, announced in April 2008, and built and operated by The Linde Group with state funding, is the world's largest facility to convert landfill gas into vehicle fuel.

 Waste Management works with environmental groups in the U.S. to set aside land to create and manage wetlands and wildlife habitats.
 The company's landfills currently provide approximately 21000 acre of protected land for wildlife; 73 landfills are certified by the Wildlife Habitat Council.

 In May 2011, Waste Management's Wheelabrator division agreed to pay a record $7.5 million settlement with the Commonwealth of Massachusetts for a host of environmental violations at its plants in North Andover, Saugus, and Millbury, Massachusetts.
-The settlement was announced on May 2, 2011 by the Massachusetts Department of Environmental Protection and Attorney General Martha Coakley's office.
+The settlement was announced on May 2, 2011, by the Massachusetts Department of Environmental Protection and Attorney General Martha Coakley's office.

-Marketing

-In February 2022 at the WM Phoenix Open, Waste Management announced they would be rebranding to WM.
-They also adopted a new slogan, dropping "think green", for "for tomorrow."

-They also are featured in a Walt Disney World Epcot attraction, Innoventions.

-Waste Management has also tried to soften its impact on communities through public relations, such as its 2011 renaming of Mount Trashmore in northern Broward County, Florida, from the "North Broward County Resource Recovery and Central Disposal Sanitary Landfill" to the "Monarch Hill Renewable Energy Park."